grafana/grafana/docs/sources/features/datasources/stackdriver.md

 # Using Google Stackdriver in Grafana

 Grafana ships with built-in support for Google Stackdriver.
-You just have to add it as a datasource and you will be ready to build dashboards for your Stackdriver metrics.
+Just add it as a datasource and you are ready to build dashboards for your Stackdriver metrics.
+It is only available in Grafana 5.3+.
+The datasource is currently a beta feature and is subject to change.

 ## Adding the data source to Grafana